 World Academy of Art & Science: WAAS is a non-governmental organization founded in 1960 by eminent intellectuals from around the world to develop new perspectives and innovative approaches to meet the global challenges confronting humanity.
-It presently has nearly 800 Fellows elected for distinction in their fields of work combined with distinguished service addressing global social challenges from a multi-disciplinary, integrated, value-based perspective.
-The Academy is incorporated as a tax-exempt organization in California and has been accorded special consultative status with ECOSOC and consultative status with UNESCO.
-It works in concert with and through a network of centers, partners, universities, national academies and other collaborating institutions.
+It is incorporated in California and has special consultative status with UN ECOSOC.
+The Academy has over 750 Fellows elected for distinction in their fields of work combined with distinguished service addressing global social challenges from a multi-disciplinary, integrated, value-based perspective.
+In 2013, WAAS and UNOG co-organized a major international conference in Geneva which laid the foundation for the leadership project.

 For further Information regarding the initiative ‘Global Leadership in the 21st Century’, please contact:

 - Garry Jacobs, WAAS President & Chief Executive Officer — Email: firstname.lastname@example.org

 - Donato Kiniger-Passigli, WAAS Vice President & GL-21 Project Director — Email: email@example.com

 - Mila Popovich, WAAS Chair, Nominations Committee & GL-21 Head of Research and Development — Email: firstname.lastname@example.org